rocklabs-io/governance/readme.md

-## Governance Framework for Projects on the IC
+## Compound-style Governance Framework on the IC

 TODO:
 1. testing: basic functions, upgrades of governance controlled canisters